Buckeyes

 Step-By-Step Instructions

-Line a baking sheet with parchment paper.
-In the bowl of an electric mixer, combine the peanut butter and butter.
+Line a baking sheet with parchment paper and set it aside.
+In the bowl of an electric mixer, beat the peanut butter and butter together until smooth and well combined.

 whisking peanut butter and butter